 The Las Vegas strip is 4-miles long.
-While at first glance it doesn’t seem like it would take that long to get from one hotel to another it actually does.
+At first glance it doesn’t seem like it would take that long to get from one hotel to another it actually does.

 The hotels in Vegas are huge, which means you will do a lot of walking just getting from one end of a single hotel to the other end.
 Just keep this in mind when choosing your footwear.